fgimian/unix-userdb/README.md

 The Unixium library provides the following useful functions for Unix systems:

 * Access to a Unix-based system's user, shadow and group databases
+* Obtain the Terminal size in rows and columns
 * Lots more to come!

 **Note**: This library is still being developed and will likely undergo various major changes over the coming months until we reach a stable release.
 Please use as a reference only at this point.